billidani7/CaloriesMVVM/README.md

 7. Think of  `disposables`  as a collection of references to requests.
 Without keeping these references, the network requests you’ll make won’t be kept alive, preventing you from getting responses from the server.

+8. `searchFoods(query:)` method makes the API Call.
+See details below.

 ### View
 ```swift
 struct AddMealView: View {